Private Equity Exit Strategy: Creating Value from Portfolio Companies

 Guaranteed Returns

-Much debate has surrounded the question of whether a foreign investor’s exit option can be at a pre-determined valuation while still guaranteeing returns.
-Indian courts have recently demonstrated a greater willingness to uphold indemnity and damages claims, even when the underlying contractual commitment conflicts with Indian exchange control prohibitions on guaranteed returns.
+Debate continues on whether a foreign investor can exit at a pre-determined valuation while guaranteeing returns.
+Indian courts now uphold indemnity and damages claims, even if they conflict with exchange control rules on guaranteed returns.

 Tax Considerations

 There may be different tax implications depending on the cost of buying shares and the difference between the purchase value and the final sale price.
-To minimize further tax implications, ensure those indemnification payments are not treated as income and are instead adjusted as capital gains.
-Exit structures must also be implemented to minimize tax exposure and prevent violating India’s “general anti-avoidance regulations.”
+To minimize further tax implications, investors should ensure they do not treat indemnification payments as income but instead adjusted as capital gains.
+They must also implement exit structures that minimize tax exposure and prevent violation of India’s “general anti-avoidance regulations.”
 In transactions involving selling shares by a non-resident private equity investor to another non-resident private equity investment, indemnities for potential indirect transfer taxes become an essential part of the share purchase agreements.

 Enforceability of IPO provisions